Devleena2003/Devleena2003/README.md

 *   **Crafting Digital Solutions:** I thrive on transforming ideas into reality, whether it's architecting **responsive websites**, developing robust **Full-Stack applications (MERN)**, or creating intuitive **Native Mobile Apps (React Native)** that solve real-world problems.
 *   **Designing with Empathy:** My approach to **UI/UX Design** is user-centric, focusing on creating interfaces that are not just beautiful, but also accessible and a joy to interact with.
 *   **Venturing into New Frontiers:** The ever-evolving tech landscape excites me!
-I'm actively engaging with **Generative AI**, exploring its creative and practical applications, and delving into the decentralized world of **Blockchain technology**.
+I'm actively engaging with **Generative AI**, exploring its creative and practical applications.
 My exploration into **Machine Learning** also continues, with a focus on predictive modeling and data-driven insights.

 ## 🚀 Championing Change: SHEvolution